eugenia1984/english/free_code_camp_english/README.md

          Are you into photography?
 -Tom: Yes, I love it.
 Buy I'm only practicing.
       How about you, Do you have any hobbies?
 -Sophie: That's cool!
 I like photography, but I don't think it as a hobby.
-         I like to play the guitar in my free time.
+I play the guitar in my free time.
 -Tom: Wow!
 Electric or acustic?

 -Sophie: Electric, for sure.!
-Back to your hobbies
+Back to your hobbies, do.
-          Do you have any photographies?
+          Do you have any favorites photography themes?

 -Tom: I like landscapes and street photographies, mostly.
      What kind of music do you like playing in your guitar?

--Sophie: I like classic rock, but any tunes makes my day.
+-Sophie: I like classic rock, but any nice tunes makes my day.

 -Tom: Cool!
 I want to hearing you play someday.